History-Register Automata: Introduction

-The motivation behind this work stems from semantics and verification.
-In semantics, the use of names to model resource generation originates in the work of Pitts and Stark on the $\nu$-calculus~\cite{nu} and Stark's PhD thesis~\cite{Stark:PhD}.
-Names have subsequently been incorporated in the semantics literature (see, for example~\cite{nom1,nom2,nom3,nom4}), especially after the advent of \emph{Nominal Sets}~\cite{nom} which provided formal foundations for doing mathematics with names.
-Recent work in game semantics in particular has produced algorithmic representations of game models using extensions of fresh-register automata~\cite{ML1,ML2}, thus achieving automated equivalence checks for fragments of ML.
-In a parallel development, a research stream on automated analysis of dynamic concurrent programs has developed essentially the same formalisms, this time stemming from basic operational semantics~\cite{Java1,Java2}.
-This confluence of different methodologies is exciting and encourages the development of stronger automata for a wider range of verification tasks, and just such an automaton we propose herein.
+The motivation for this work stems from semantics and verification.
+In semantics, the use of names to model resource generation originates in the work of Pitts and Stark on the $\nu$-calculus~\cite{nu} and Stark's PhD~\cite{Stark:PhD}.
+Names have subsequently been incorporated in the semantics literature (see e.g.~\cite{nom1,nom2,nom3,nom4}), especially after the advent of \emph{Nominal Sets}~\cite{nom}, which provided formal foundations for doing mathematics with names.
+Moreover, recent work in game semantics has produced algorithmic representations of game models using extensions of fresh-register automata~\cite{ML1,ML2,IMJ2}, thus achieving automated equivalence checks for fragments of ML and Java.
+In a parallel development, a research stream on automated analysis of dynamic concurrent programs has developed essentially the same formalisms, this time stemming from trace-based operational techniques~\cite{Java1,Java2}.
+This confluence of different methodologies is exciting and encourages the development of stronger automata for a wider range of verification tasks, and just such an automaton we examine herein.

 Although our work is driven by program analysis, the closest existing automata models to ours come from XML database theory and model checking.
 Research in the latter area has made great strides in the last years on automata over infinite alphabets and related logics (e.g.~see~\cite{Segoufin_overview} for an overview from 2006).
-As we show in this paper, history-register automata fit very well inside the big picture of automata over infinite alphabets (cf.~Figure~\ref{fig:hierarchy}) and in fact can be seen as a variant of \emph{Data Automata (DA)}~\cite{DA} or, equivalently \emph{Class Memory Automata (CMA)}~\cite{CMA}.
-This fit leaves space for transfer of technologies and, more specifically, of the associated logics of data automata.
+As we show in this paper, history-register automata fit very well inside the big picture of automata over infinite alphabets (cf.~\autoref{fig:hierarchy}) and in fact can be seen as closely related to \emph{Data Automata (DA)}~\cite{DA} or, equivalently, \emph{Class Memory Automata (CMA)}~\cite{CMA}.
+A crucial difference lies in the reset capabilities of our machines, which allow us to express languages like $\LL_1$ that cannot be expressed by DA/CMAs.
+On the other hand, the local termination conditions of DA/CMAs allow them to express languages that HRAs cannot capture.
+We find the correspondence between HRAs and DAs particularly pleasing as it relates two seemingly very different kind of machines, with distant operational descriptions and intuitions.